Fenwick17/afenwick.com/content/blog/reponsive-table/index.md

   padding: 0.5em 1em 0.5em 0;
 }
 ```

-Now lets get down to the fun stuff and add our responsiveness.
+Right, now we have a pretty generic table which is the perfect starting point.
+Let's get down to the fun stuff and add our responsiveness.

-So how does it work? well first of all on mobile we are going to modify our talbe rows to be block level rather than table-row.
-Since that will break the alignment with the table heading, we can visually hide that too (don't use `display: none` we need this for screen readers).
+First of all, on mobile we are going to modify our table rows to be block level rather than table-row.
+Since that will break the alignment with the table heading, we can visually hide that too.
+We do not use `display: none` here as we need this to remain available for screen readers at all times.

 ```
 .responsive-table {